Back SIDO Case Study

 Environment

-Solo operation alongside university coursework.
-No team, no budget — just deep knowledge of the scene and a drive to fill the gap.
+Solo operation alongside university coursework — built entirely on deep knowledge of the scene and a drive to fill the gap.

 Outcome